-The price effect generated by the exchange rate shock potentially affects every Swiss firm or individual.
+The price effect generated by the exchange rate shock potentially affected the entire Swiss economy.
 However, not all firms could react to it and not all by the same magnitude.
 The reaction depends on which portion of the production chain a firm can offshore and which share of workers it can substitute with imported inputs.
 To differentiate among different types of firms, I construct a measure of exposure to substitutability by firm.
-This new measure combines the offshorability index and the routine intensity indicator of preshock firm labor demand, and aims at indicating how much the labor force of a firm can be substituted either by the relocation of some activities abroad, or by the import of capital from abroad.
+This new measure combines the offshorability index and the routine intensity indicator of pre-shock firm labor demand, and aims at indicating how much the labor force of a firm can be substituted either by the relocation of some activities abroad, or by the import of capital from abroad.

-The Swiss manufacturing activity is very peculiar (section 2.1), as it is highly concentrated on high standard products, located at the top of the quality ladder (Grossman and Helpman, 1989, 1991a,b).
+Swiss manufacturing activity is unique (section 2.1), as it is highly concentrated on high standard products, located at the top of the quality ladder (Grossman and Helpman, 1989, 1991a,b).
 In some sectors, Swiss producers are quasi-oligopolist in the world market and use their privileged position to set a high quality-adjusted market price for their products.
 In most cases, the Swiss Made label associated with their products is essential to guarantee high mark-ups when placing the goods on the market.
-Offshoring can be less convenient in Switzerland in comparison with other countries.
+Offshoring can therefore be less attractive to Swiss firms.
 For example, jobs like handicraft workers in textile, leather and related materials, metal moulders and coremakers and weighers reside in the top decile of the offshorability index, but it is very unlikely that firms employing these workers relinquish their privileged position in the market by offshoring their activities.
-On the other hand, instead of offshoring, firms can replace part of their labor force through automation, mantaining the production in Switzerland, while benefiting from the cheaper price of imported capital from abroad generated by the exchange rate shock.
+However, instead of offshoring, firms can replace part of their labor force through automation, mantaining the production in Switzerland, while benefiting from the cheaper price of imported capital from abroad generated by the exchange rate shock.

-To capture both channels through which the currency shock might impact the labor demand in the peculiar Swiss setting, I augment the offshorability index with the RTI.
-The new substitutability measure basically consists in the average between the offshorability index and the routine intensity indicator.16 By including these two indexes, this new substitutability measure is intended to indicate the potential degree to which a job can be substituted either by a machine or by foreign workers.
+To capture both channels through which the currency shock might impact labor demand in the Swiss context, I augment the offshorability index with the RTI.
+The new substi- tutability measure consists of the average between the offshorability index and the routine intensity indicator.21 By including these two indexes, this new substitutability measure is intended to indicate the potential degree to which a job can be substituted either by a machine or by foreign workers.

-I start by assigning an offshorability index value Off{jit} to each vacancy j posted by firm i at time t through the job title.
-17 I then create rescaled measures ranging between 0 and 1 of the offshorability $(StOff{jit})$ and the routine intensity index $(StRTI{jit})$ of the vacancy j, and average them with equal weights to construct the substitutability index (sub{jit}) , as shown in the equation below.
-18
+I start by assigning an offshorability index value $Of f{jit}$ to each vacancy j posted by firm i at time t through the job title.22 I then create rescaled measures ranging between 0 and 1 of the offshorability ($StOf f{jit}$) and the routine intensity index ($StRTI{jit}$) of the vacancy j, and average them with equal weights to construct the substitutability index (sub{jit}), as shown in equation 3.23

-$$sub{iit} = (StOff{iit} + StRTI{iit})/2$$ (1)
+$$sub{jit} = \left(StOff{jit} + StRTI{jit}\right)/2 \tag{3}$$